Vietnam under Chinese rule: Han dynasty

 Material evidence such as the disappearance of the Đông Sơn drums following the Trưng sisters' defeat and the appearance of Han material culture devoid of Đông Sơn influence supports the theory that the Trưng sisters represented a failed indigenous uprising that saw the beginning of more intense Han administration over the region.
-According to Michael Churchman, more than 120 Han brick tombs in the Red River region suggest growing Chinese migration into the area or significant cultural influence on the locals by these immigrants.
+The appearance of more than 120 Han brick tombs in the Red River region suggests growing Chinese migration into the area or significant cultural influence on the locals by these immigrants.
 The earliest Sino-Vietnamese loanwords also date from around this time.

 By the end of the Han dynasty, a community of Sinitic speakers lived in Jiao alongside speakers of Ancient Northern Vietic (ANV), which continued to act as a political faction even after the end of the Han.
 Throughout the final years of the Han dynasty, Jiao was relatively stable with the exception of a rebellion that originated from Nanhai Commandery and spread to Jiaozhi, Jiuzhen, and Rinan from 178 until 181 AD.
 The rebellion, led by Liang Long, was defeated by general Zhu Jun, who later led many aristocrats to take refuge in Jiaozhi as the Yellow Turban Rebellion swept through the empire in 184 AD.
 Jiao was considered a stable and prosperous region under the governance of the Shi family, who themselves had migrated to Jiaozhi during the Wang Mang era (9-23 AD).

 The stability of Jiao is described briefly by a Buddhist monk named Mou Bo in the late 2nd century AD.
 Mou remarked that though the empire was in disorder, Jiao was relatively calm, and so unusual men from the north moved there.
 Many of them became engaged in heterodox religious studies involving worship of gods and spirits, abstinence from cereals, and immortality.
 Mou objected to these behaviors.